-Diana Cage is deeply committed to interdisciplinary inquiry.
-Her work examines radical forms of family and collective care, reproductive justice, and intersections of race/ethnicity and gender in care work.
-Cage’s academic interests include feminist science and technology studies, public health, health equity, critical race studies, queer theory, the sociology of gender, and the history of sexuality.
-She is the author of six books, including the Lambda Award winning The Lesbian Sex Bible (Quiver, 2014).
-In addition to writing and scholarly work, Cage works with What Would an HIV Doula Do?, a collection of artists, activists, and scholars joined in response to the ongoing AIDS crisis.
+Diana Cage’s practice sits at the intersection of media and media-making, visual culture, and performative writing.
+Cage’s academic interests include feminist science and technology studies, feminist data science, public health and health equity, reproductive justice, critical race studies, trans studies, and queer theory.
+She is the author of six nonfiction books on sex and sexuality, including the Lambda Award-winning The Lesbian Sex Bible (Quiver, 2014).
+In addition to writing and research, Cage works with What Would an HIV Doula Do?, a collection of artists, activists, and scholars joined in response to the ongoing AIDS crisis.
+Diana is deeply committed to interdisciplinary research.
 She holds an M.F.A. in Creative Writing from San Francisco State University.